FOUR KIDS AND IT (2020)

 Sam Kelly's feature film debut, Savage, attempts to portray the savagery of New Zealand gangs.
 While it certainly makes itself a bottomless vessel of tension and anxiety, the savagery is somewhat scarce in its authenticity and realism.
 Not dissimilar to a mask, Savage, is a dissection of the root causes of gang formation, and the eventual contradictory nature of their brand of "family".

 Gritty and grounded, Savage knows its subject matter well.
-There is no exposition or detailed monologues or dialogues about peoples feelings; emotions are conveyed through actions and mannerisms; through posturing, violence, and expletive language.
-Such is the way in these impoverished communities that have been cast out by conventional society.
-Still, the flashbacks that explain Danny's history mean there is little time spent on the present-time storyline.
-Danny being the source of violence in the film, he sets the standard for the authenticity and genuine nature of the violence, and the flashbacks undermine the integrity of his savage nature.
+There is no exposition or detailed monologues or dialogues about people's feelings; emotions are conveyed through actions and mannerisms; through posturing, violence, and expletive language.
+Such is the way in which these impoverished communities have been cast out by conventional society.
+Still, the flashbacks that explain Danny's history mean there is little time spent on the present storyline.
+Danny being the source of violence in the film, sets the standard for the authenticity and genuine nature of the violence, and the flashbacks undermine the integrity of his savage nature.

 The film is well shot, with well-designed production sets showing off the degraded living conditions that the gangs have come to call home.
 However, this lack of integrity, combined with underdeveloped supporting characters create a final product that is full of violence and tension, but never fully feels real.
 It makes you hold your breath and feel uncomfortable, but the out-of-frame violence doesn't have the gravitas or lethality to leave a lasting impact.
 Like a blunt knife, or a table with its edges rounded, Savage is a much safer film; less likely to trigger the audience than Once Were Warriors.